kel4F2023/FurEver-Home/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Limitations
-- Clear feature for Searching Pets
+- Clear feature for Searching Pets:
 The clear button only clears out the searching results but the input fields have to be manually cleared.